 Ranch Camp staff join us each year from all over the world and bring with them a wide range of experience and talents that they are excited to share with our camp family.
 Staff members are often RC alumni themselves and return to camp for multiple summers throughout their university years and beyond!

-Staff must attend a week long, intensive staff training program where we work with our staff on identifying and responding to safety concerns, building a strong cabin dynamic, identifying conflict and bullying, creating unforgettable cabin programming, and how to provide the best care possible, inspiring their campers to challenge themselves and to be who they are.
-Staff members that provide specialty activities at camp such as horseback riding, high ropes, archery, and life guarding receive additional intensive certification necessary to facilitate these activities.
+Staff must attend a week-long, intensive staff training program where we work with our staff on identifying and responding to safety concerns, building a strong cabin dynamic, identifying conflict and bullying, creating unforgettable cabin programming, and how to provide the best care possible, inspiring their campers to challenge themselves and to be who they are.
+Staff members that provide specialty activities at camp such as horseback riding, high ropes, archery, and life guarding receive additional intensive training (and certifications) necessary to facilitate these activities.

 Staff members go through a thorough hiring process, must be certified in CPR/First Aid and complete background checks.